tridungduong16/MultiObjective-SCM-CounterfactualExplanation/README.rst

 Citing
 -------
-If you find DiCE useful for your research work, please cite it as follows.
+If you find my work useful for your research work, please cite it as follows.

 Duong, T.D., Li, Q., & Xu, G. (2021). **Prototype-based Counterfactual Explanation for Causal Classification.**